About the Rotoscopers

 Morgan grew up watching, devouring, and quoting animated films.
 Her favorite animated films are Aladdin, The Iron Giant, Sleeping Beauty and Ratatouille.

-She recently graduated from Arizona State University with her MBA in Marketing.
+She graduated from Arizona State University with her MBA in Marketing.
 If she could have one job in animation, she would want to work as the Director of Marketing, creating the promotion and buzz for the films that she loves so much.

 CHELSEA ROBSON: Reader.
 Writer.
 Hiker.
 Yodeling Superstar.